International Studies

 - William R. Nylen, PhD, Columbia University, program co-director

-Students must complete the General Education Requirements of the College of Arts & Sciences.
+You must complete the General Education Requirements of the College of Arts & Sciences.
 Many of these requirements may be met with courses that focus on international themes.
-Major requirements include Foundations of Economics I, Foundations of Globalization, Cultural and Political Ecology, International Relations, and International Economics.
+Major requirements include Foundations of Economics I, Foundations of Globalization, Cultural and Political Ecology, International Relations and International Economics.

 Modern language, foreign history and social science courses with an emphasis on a geographical region or culture are also part of the major, along with a senior research project under the guidance of a faculty member.